 Gets the collection of VisualTransition objects.

-Returns the current effective value of a dependency property on this instance of a DependencyObject.(Inherited from DependencyObject)
+Returns the current effective value of a dependency property from a DependencyObject.(Inherited from DependencyObject)

-Returns the local value of a dependency property, if it exists.(Inherited from DependencyObject)
+Returns the local value of a dependency property, if a local value is set.(Inherited from DependencyObject)

-Sets the local value of a dependency property, specified by its dependency property identifier.(Inherited from DependencyObject)
+Sets the local value of a dependency property on a DependencyObject.(Inherited from DependencyObject)

-Occurs after a control transitions to a different state.
+Occurs after a control changes into a different state.

-Occurs when a control starts transitioning to a different state.
+Occurs when a control begins changing into a different state.